 Watch the video:

 The artist, Harry, is showing his sharpening technique (5:45).
-He also is demonstrating the advantages and disadvantages of Gioconda soft pastel pencils.
+He also is demonstrating the advantages and disadvantages of the Gioconda soft pastel pencils.